hyder1129/Gen_AI_Chatbot/README.md

 ## Adding Secret Variables in Hugging Face Account:
-Open your Space
+Open your Space ,
-Click on Settings Button
+Click on Settings Button ,
-Checkout to Variables and secrets section
+Checkout to Variables and secrets section ,
-Create New Secrets
+Create New Secrets.

 ## Note: